 Bruce Fox is a partner and co-founder of Fox & Farley.
 His personal injury practice focuses on automobile accidents, workers’ compensation, products liability, hospital and nursing home injuries, and trucking litigation.
 In addition, Bruce has significant multi-state lead counsel Class Action litigation experience against a variety of defendants.
 Bruce is co-founder of the Energy Workers’ Legal Resource Center in Oak Ridge, Tennessee, a law firm dedicated to helping local energy workers sick with serious lung diseases, cancers and hearing loss as a result of their work for various Department of Energy contractors.

 Bruce attended college and law school at the University of Tennessee.
-In his sophomore year of college, Bruce began six years of service to his country as a member of the United States Air Force National Guard.
-Upon graduation from the University of Tennessee College of Law, Bruce left to study in England, at Cambridge University.
-Bruce completed an advanced law degree at Cambridge, and holds a LLB in International Law.
+Upon graduation from the University Of Tennessee College Of Law, Bruce left to study in England, at Cambridge University.
+Bruce completed an advanced law degree at Cambridge, and holds a LLB in International Law

 He is a current Master of the Bench of the Hamilton Burnett American Inn of Court in Knoxville.
 He is one of approximately 100 Tennessee lawyers selected for membership by the American Board of Trial Advocates (ABOTA).
-In 2010 he was elected a Fellow of the Tennessee Bar Foundation and Bruce was one of 10 lawyers elected to the Knoxville Bar Foundation Class of 2013.
-In 2011 he received the Paladin Award for East Tennessee from the Tennessee Association for Justice.
-The award recognizes TAJ members who achieve outstanding results for a client despite great obstacles, and who work to protect the civil justice system.
+In 2011 he received the Paladin Award for East Tennessee from the Tennessee Trial Lawyers Association.
+The award recognizes TTLA members who achieve outstanding results for a client despite great obstacles, and who work to protect the civil justice system.

 Bruce is a frequent speaker and lecturer to attorneys and judges at seminars and legal education forums throughout the Southeast and Midwest.
 He has taught on topics ranging from underinsured and uninsured motorist coverage to Tennessee Workers’ Compensation Law to automobile and truck accident law.